-STATE COLLEGE, Pa. – Nikki Greene had 25 points and 15 rebounds to lead three players with double-doubles and Penn State pounded No. 8 Ohio State on the boards in an 84-66 victory Monday night to clinch at least a share of its first Big Ten title since 2004.
+STATE COLLEGE, Pa. – Nikki Greene had 25 points and 15 rebounds to help No. 11 Penn State beat No. 8 Ohio State 84-66 on Monday night, clinching at least a share of its first Big Ten title since 2004.

 Samantha Prahalis had 16 points and eight assists for Ohio State.